|

 If that’s the case, give your dog a little shove when you return to the couch.
 You have nothing to worry about if your pup scoots over without a fuss.
 Just be sure to give your dog some extra cuddles.

 Your dog might whine or remain close to you once you stay seated.
-In this case, you might have a “Velcro dog,” or an overly clingy and anxious pet.
+In this case, you might have a “Velcro dog,” one that’s overly clingy and displays anxious behavior.

 Separation anxiety can lead to bigger problems, so you’ll want to make sure your dog isn’t displaying other common signs of this condition, such as destructive behavior or excessive barking, especially when you leave home.